ShabarishRamaswamy/TarCode/README.md

 - [x] React app for the Code Editor UI.
 - [x] Go Server for Compilation and Running the code.
 - [x] Test cases and server side validation of the test cases against the source code.
+- [x] Auto-Parsing of code and populating the test cases.

 - [] Hide/Unhide test cases